mymh13/clo24-nikhal78-examwork/docs/adr/ADR-010-gdpr-session-management.md

 ## Decision

 We implement **ASP.NET Core Session** with server-side storage for session management, using cookies only to store a session ID (no personal data).
+Additionally, we implement **ITicketStore** for cookie authentication to store authentication tickets server-side, with cookies containing only session keys (GUIDs) instead of entire encrypted tickets.
 This approach ensures GDPR compliance by keeping all personal data server-side while maintaining seamless authentication functionality.
 Sessions expire after 30 minutes of inactivity with sliding expiration enabled.
 The implementation uses in-memory storage with a clear migration path to Azure Cache for Redis for production scalability.

+**Implementation Details:**
+- ASP.NET Core Session middleware for general session data
+- `ITicketStore` implementation (`TicketStore`) for authentication tickets
+- Both use `IDistributedCache` (in-memory, ready for Redis migration)
+- Cookies contain only identifiers (session IDs and ticket keys), no personal data

 ---

 ## Consequences

 **Advantages:**
-- GDPR compliant – no personal data stored in cookies, only session IDs.
+- GDPR compliant – no personal data stored in cookies, only session IDs and ticket keys.
 Personal data remains on the server, making it easier to comply with data subject rights (access, deletion, portability).
 - Security – HttpOnly cookies prevent JavaScript access, reducing XSS attack surface.
-Server-side storage provides better control over session data.
+Server-side storage provides better control over session data. `ITicketStore` enables immediate logout invalidation – stolen cookies become useless immediately upon sign-out, addressing a security gap in default cookie authentication.
+- Reduced cookie size – Authentication tickets stored server-side means cookies contain only session keys (GUIDs), not entire encrypted tickets.
+This reduces cookie size significantly, improving performance and avoiding cookie chunking issues.
 - Automatic expiration – 30-minute timeout with sliding expiration balances security and user experience.
-- Easy data management – Server-side storage enables immediate session deletion, essential for GDPR "right to be forgotten" requests.
+- Easy data management – Server-side storage enables immediate session and ticket deletion, essential for GDPR "right to be forgotten" requests.
 - Scalability path – In-memory storage can be migrated to Azure Cache for Redis for production scalability and persistence across app restarts.

 **Disadvantages:**